SAR-mango/SAR-mango/README.md

 ## About Me
-I am an electrical engineering student at UCSB.
-I enjoy projects that involve embedded hardware, power electronics, lasers, and flying RC drones and planes.
+Hi!
+I am an Electrical Engineering student at UCSB.
+I enjoy projects involving embedded hardware, power electronics, lasers, and RC drones and planes.

-## Projects I'm Working On
+## Projects

 ### SinESC
-A modern ESC for FPV drones that is significantly more efficient than standard BLHeli_32 ESCs.
-More details are in the repository below.
+A modern ESC for FPV drones that uses field-oriented control for significantly improved efficiency over standard ESCs.
+Full details are in the repository.

 ### Universal Laser Driver
 Solves the problem of having to match batteries, laser drivers, and diodes based on input and output voltage and current requirements.

-Intended for low-power laser pointers where space is minimal.
-Especially well suited for builds utilizing the Leadlight Pen Host, because the PCB is designed to fit in the plastic carrier that normally holds the switch board.
-The Leadlight Pen Host requires two 10440-sized battery cells, and the Universal Laser Driver allows the user to swap between AAA alkaline and 10440 Li-ion cells without worrying about damaging the driver or not having sufficient voltage to power the diode.
+### eApprox
+Algorithm I came up with to approximate e and e^x.
+I wrote this in python while taking a break from studying for finals, but rewrote it in C as a learning exercise and to make it run faster.